mozilla/network-pulse-api/README.md

 - `pipenv shell` activates your virtual environment and automatically loads your `.env`.
 Run `exit` to leave it. **You don't need to be in your virtual environment to run python commands:** Use `pipenv run python [COMMAND]` instead.

+#### Known issues

+If you run `pipenv run python manage.py runserver` but get a `Cross-Origin Request Blocked` in the front, deactivate the auto-loading of the `.env`. ex: `PIPENV_DONT_LOAD_ENV=1 pipenv run ./manage.py runserver`

+The reason behind this is that our CORS withelist regex is messed up by [a bug in python-dotenv](https://github.com/theskumar/python-dotenv/issues/112).

 ### Using invoke

 Invoke is a task execution tool.
 Instead of running `pipenv run python manage.py runserver`, you can run `inv